-Pa- Description rame- ter EXTERNA NA External IB address or URL that will be used to access the FindFace Security web interface.
-VIDEO_D for authorize the Budeo face detection module, come up with a token and specify it here.
-VIDEO_M IDEO_MARAddressAfDheffSndface-video-manager host.
-NTLS_HT TLS_HT TP address of the findface-ntls host.
-ROUTER ROUTER URLaddress of the findface-security host that will receive detected faces from the findface-video-worker instance(s).
+Param- Description eter EXTERNALExampateless or URL that will be used to access the FindFace Security web interface.
+VIDEO_DETOEAUTHORize Cheevideo face detection module, come up with a token and specify it here.
+VIDEO_MARaddmessoftheffsndface-video-manager host.
+EVENTS Man age of manched events at which they are to be purged from the database.
+EVENTS Mane age MA unitation and a which they are to be purged from the database.
+NTLS_HT IP addeness of the findface-ntls host.
+ROUTER URLaddress of the findface-security host that will receive detected faces from the findface-video-worker instance(s).
 Specify either external or internal IP address, subject to the network through which findface-video-worker interacts with findface-security.
-AD address of the findface-sf-api host.
-Disable logging events for faces which have no match in the dossiers (negative verification result).
-Set true if the system has to process a large number of faces.
-Face_similarshyathreshold for verification Ministrum Rquality Laftar face in a dossier photo.
-Photos containing faces of worse quality will be re- jected when uploading to a dossier.
-Upright faces in frontal position are considered the best qual- ity.
+EXTRACTIOnadduess of the findface-extraction-api host.
+SF_API_ABadduess of the findface-sf-api host.
+IGNORE Disable to the set of the true if the system has to process a large number of faces.
+CONFIDENTARE SINTLASING threshold for verification MINIMUM Ministante Ruglith off a face in a dossier photo.
+Photos containing faces of worse quality will be rejected when uploading to a dossier.
+Upright faces in frontal position are considered the best quality.
 They result in values around 0, mostly negative (such as -0.00067401276, for example).
-In- verted faces and large face angles are estimated with negative values some -5 and less.
+Inverted faces and large face angles are estimated with negative values some -5 and less.
 By default, 'MINIMUM_DOSSIER_QUALITY': -2 which is the average quality.
-HEYOTURNabled recognition models in the findface-extraction-api configuration file, list them here.
-STHE HIRE RESOLUTION will estimate a face liveness with a certain level of confidence.
+EVENTS HEROWORABled recognition models in the findface-extraction-api configuration file, list them here.
+LIVENESSTHEHREFORS IDetector will estimate a face liveness with a certain level of confidence.
 Depending on the confidence threshold, it will return a binary result real or fake.
-HERE SHOLE of a beard on a face is determined with a certain level of confidence.
+BEARD_THERE SERVICE of a beard on a face is determined with a certain level of confidence.
 Depending on the confidence threshold, the system returns a binary result none or beard.
-(Add manually for Episodes) The period of time preceding an event, within which the system searches the biometric database for events with similar faces.
+EPISODE (Add Round and My for Episodes) The period of time preceding an event, within which the system searches the biometric database for events with similar faces.
 If no such an event is found, the system creates a new episode.
-Otherwise, it picks up the most relevant event from a LIVE episode after sorting out the 100 most recent similar faces.
+Otherwise, it picks up the most relevant event from a LIVE episode after sorting out the 100 most mount in the form $S{\rm eff} = f{\rm eff}$ 100 most recent similar faces.
 See Configure Episodes .
-(Add naurally for Episodes) The maximum episode duration in seconds.
+EPISODE (Add managed by correction) The maximum episode duration in seconds.
 After this time, an episode automatically closes.
-(Add Man vally for Episodes) The maximum time in seconds since the last event has been added to an episode.
+EPISODE (Add manually for Episodes) The maximum time in seconds since the last event has been added to an episode.
 After this time, an episode automatically closes.
+CUSTOM EArching section manually to customize dossier content.
+See Dossier Custom Tabs, Fields, and Filters for details.

-Warning: The FFSECURITY section must end with the EVENTS_FEATURES/ LIVENESS_THRESHOLD/ BEARD_THRESHOLD parameters which have to be given in this very order.
+Warning: The FFSECURITY section must end with the EVENTS\FEATURES/ LIVENESS\THRESHOLD/ BEARD\THRESHOLD parameters which have to be given in this very order.